ayushpatel2004/CodeCrow-To-Do-List/README.md

 ## General Information

-As Nowadays we have too much work to do, remember different tasks, and because of all this we have very Hectic schedule, still we forget something important.
+As Nowadays we have too much work to do, remember different tasks, and because of all this we have very hectic schedule, still we forget something important.

-so here comes our To-Do App which will help you remember which task you have to complete adding a task in it is very simple ( just one click ), and whenever a task is completed just click on ```"TASK COMPLETED"```.
+So here comes our To-Do App which will help you remember which task you have to complete adding a task in it is very simple (just one click), and whenever a task is completed just click on ```"TASK COMPLETED"```.

 ## Screenshots